Home » Blog » 70+ Creative Ways To Protect Family, Faith, And Freedom

 A Legacy of Faith

-This faithful family endured much heartache, yet remained faithful to the Gospel of Jesus Christ.
+This faithful family endured much heartache over the years, yet remained faithful to the Gospel of Jesus Christ.

-The truths of the Gospel were later passed on by Joseph to his son James (my great grandfather), who taught them to his daughter Lorraine (my grandmother), who taught them to her son (my father), who taught them to me.
+The truths of the Gospel were later passed on by my 2nd-great-grandfather to my great-grandfather, who taught them to his daughter (my grandmother), who taught them to her son (my father), who taught them to me.

 This unfailing legacy of faithfulness is one that I am passing on to my children.